wpiao/cookie-stand-admin/README.md

+# Get Started

+## Lab 37 - React I - 4/7/2022

+1. Clone down the repo
+2. Run command `npm install` to install dependencies
+3. cd into the cookie-stand-admin folder
+4. Run command `npm run dev` to start the server
+5. Check out the app at `http://localhost:3000/`

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).